Digital Security

 Safari on Apple devices benefits from iCloud Keychain integration, which uses AES-256 encryption and end-to-end syncing.
 It is meaningfully more secure than Chrome or Edge, though it still lacks cross-platform flexibility and advanced features like breach monitoring.
 Understanding how passkeys are replacing traditional passwords is increasingly relevant as browsers evolve their autofill behavior.

-Key Takeaway: Browser autofill in Chrome and Edge relies on OS-level encryption with no separate master password, meaning a compromised device login exposes all saved credentials.
+Key Takeaway: Chrome and Edge rely on OS-level encryption with no separate master password, meaning a compromised device login exposes all saved credentials.
 According to Verizon’s DBIR, weak credential storage is a factor in 80% of hacking breaches.

 What Makes Dedicated Password Managers More Secure?